-Waste that is classified/defined as hazardous waste must be managed according to the rules and standards set out by the Environmental Management Act and the Hazardous Waste Regulation.
+Waste that is classified and defined as hazardous waste must be managed according to the rules and standards set out by the:

-Wastes may be "hazardous" for many different reasons:
+Wastes may be hazardous for many reasons.
+They might:

-- They are corrosive, ignitable, infectious, reactive and toxic (the "acute" hazard characteristics)
+- Be corrosive, ignitable, infectious, reactive and toxic (the acute hazard characteristics)

-- They have the potential to harm human health or the environment in a subtle manner over long periods of time (the "chronic" hazards)
+- Have the potential to harm human health or the environment in a subtle manner over long periods of time (the chronic hazards)